RicoJia/ricojia.github.io/_posts/2024/2024-11-22-robotics-ROS2-ros2-service.markdown

 ## Set up a ROS2 Service File

 ROS2's ament build system does not support generating `msg` and `srv` files in pure python packages.
 So it's a common practice to define an interface package that could be imported into pure Python Packages.
+[See ROS2 interfaces](https://docs.ros.org/en/foxy/Concepts/About-ROS-Interfaces.html)

 1. Create a `cmake` package as an interface.